Return to the BUILD

 - A Time Traveler’s Guide: Ricky Dean Logan

 Many of the parts in this issue can be improved a little.
-For example, I took some white paint and my metallic gold Sharpies to give the diodes on these Brackets a little more color:
+For example, I took some Tamiya XF-2 Flat White acrylic paint topped with my Metallic Gold Sharpies to give the diodes on these Brackets a little more color:

 This is to better imitate these heat sinks in The ‘A’ Car:

 Push the two Brackets into this location on the Bulkhead (Upper):

 Secure the Brackets from behind with two (2) AP screws:

 Fix the Light Board (XMAS Tree SID) into place next to the Brackets, as shown.

 This thing is terrible.
 The face of it has a etched metal screen badly glued to it and will be backlit by two green LEDs later on.
 I do have The XMAS Tree Mod from Model Modz, but I will install it in Issue 59 so I can show you how bad this thing looks when lit up.
 If you don’t have their mod, this is how we would install the stock XMAS Tree: